cgonc/BLOG/pl-notes/_posts/2014-12-30-a-fast-track-to-functional-paradigm.markdown

 categories: Programming Languages
 ---
 <p align="justify">
-The post includes some simple functions which is written in Scala language.
+This post includes some simple functions which is written in Scala language.
 </p>

 {% highlight Scala %}